 Summer 2022 support

 We’ll be providing information and support to you and your students as you prepare for the summer 2022 assessments.
-We’ll be releasing more information and guidance as arrangements are confirmed and will ensure we keep you up to date with all the qualification news for summer 2022.
+We’ll be releasing more information and guidance as arrangements are confirmed and will ensure we keep you up to date with all the general qualification news for summer 2022.
+Information for BTECs and vocational qualifications may differ and can be found on our Teaching, learning and assessment 2021/2022 hub.

-We have updated some of the advance information documents where minor amendments were needed due to typographical reasons OR to meet the principles of advance information content agreed by all exam boards.
+We have updated some of the advance information documents where minor typographical amendments were needed OR to meet the principles of advance information content agreed by all exam boards.
 The qualifications and type of amendments are listed below.

 The updates are demarcated in the document on the left-hand sidebar.
 A grey line in the sidebar shows where the change to the document was made.